Masaya0383/Southwest_Project/README.md

-# Southwest_Project
+# Improving Southwest Airlines Customer Service Operations with Text Analytics and Classification
-## Improving Southwest Airlines Customer Service Operations with Text Analytics and Classification
+## Background

 As a Business Analytics student, I have always been interested in using data to solve real-world problems, and my background in crisis management drew me to this customer service project for Southwest Airlines.
 Through this project, I have gained valuable experience in data collection, preprocessing, and machine learning techniques.
 I am excited to share my work with others.